 According to the IEA, approximately 40% of the new electricity provision required for universal access over the next 15 years is likely through grid extension.

-Hence, the remaining 60% of the solution is the natural domain of small and medium enterprises.
-This is the sector in which GVEP operates.
+The remaining 60% is the natural domain of small and medium enterprises which use distributed, renewable technologies.
+This is the sector that we support.

-GVEP brings the energy businesses the enabling resources they need to grow and thrive:
+We provide energy businesses some of the enabling resources they need to grow including:

 We train entrepreneurs in business planning, sales and marketing, and record keeping.
 We provide specialized advisory services to larger businesses to support strategic and financial planning, supply chain and operational management, and project development and financing.

 We provide technology-related training and advice, assistance with product sourcing and manufacturing, and offer advice to businesses that are developing new technologies or applying existing technologies in new contexts.